bhaskargogs/ship-operations-server/README.md

 Unit tests are done using JUNit and Mockito, while Cucumber is used for integration testing and it generates a nice report.

+Note: Please don't stop the deployment

-Run the following command to do testing and generate cucumber reports:
+Run the following command to do testing and generate cucumber reports **(in another terminal/command prompt window)**:
 ```shell
 mvn test verify
 ```